nicolasduernbeck/learning-journey/README.md

 # learning-journey
 My learning-journey:

+##### 09.12.2022 - Continued with the project and learned about stripe and email rendering.
 ##### 08.12.2022 - Worked on my project and continued with the course.
 ##### 07.12.2022 - Worked on the styling on my linkshare project.
 ##### 06.12.2022 - Same as yesterday.